Figuring out what I believed in and why was one of the most gratifying parts of my education.

 For example, mass student demonstrations protesting university investment and involvement with the apartheid regime in South Africa were held on dozens of campuses around the world in the 1980s.
 These demonstrations encouraged universities to divest in the regime, and the resulting economic impact was one of many reasons apartheid ended.

 In this post, I’m looking at some features of our UBC campus today that highlight the importance of standing up for what you believe in.
+Though these examples often involve public demonstrations, there are effective ways you can be an activist without leaving your home as well!

 These small sculptures, located over the main entrance of the Irving K. Barber Learning Centre, depict a monkey holding a scroll that says evolut (as in “evolution”) and a bearded man with a tablet that says funda (as in “fundamentalism”).
 These figures represent the infamous “monkey” (or Scopes) trial of 1925 in Tennessee.